J05HI/google-drive-direct-remote-upload/README.md

-# google-drive-remote-upload-example
+# Google Drive - Direct Remote Upload
-Directly upload files from the web to Google Drive without saving them on the server temporarily.
+Directly upload files from the web to Google Drive without saving them completely on the server temporarily.